Slime Mori Mori Dragon Quest 3

 is a 2011 action-adventure game by Square Enix for the Nintendo 3DS.
 It is a spinoff video game to the Dragon Quest series, and the third entry in the Slime subseries.
 The game has not seen an official English release, but a fan-made translation patch has been made available.

-The story follows Surarin, a slime, who goes on a quest to retrieve his countries prized jewels, known as "Rainbow Orbs", from a group of pirates who have stolen them.
+The story follows Surarin, a slime, who goes on a quest to retrieve his country's prized jewels (known as "Rainbow Orbs") from a group of pirates who have stolen them.

 Gameplay

 In the game, the player controls a slime named Slarin.
 Unlike the first two games of the series, which were 2D games featuring tank battles, Slime Mori Mori Dragon Quest 3 features naval battles in a 3D environment.
 Also unlike the first two games, the goal is not to rescue one hundred kidnapped slimes, but to take back the "Rainbow Orbs", the treasure of the Slime Kingdom.

 The battle mechanics are similar to the previous game in the series, Dragon Quest Heroes: Rocket Slime, with the player journeying through specific game locations, fighting enemies by either flinging the slime at enemies or by fighting naval battles by loading ammunition into the ship's guns.
 The game features multiplayer mode with up to four participants and uses Nintendo's Street Pass system.
 An online shop called Netshop, also used in Dragon Quest IX, allows players to upgrade ship parts and buy rare items with in-game currency.